Wind tunnel: Low-speed oversize liquid testing

 Air is not always the best test medium for studying small-scale aerodynamic principles, due to the speed of the air flow and airfoil movement.
 A study of fruit fly wings designed to understand how the wings produce lift was performed using a large tank of mineral oil and wings 100 times larger than actual size, in order to slow down the wing beats and make the vortices generated by the insect wings easier to see and understand.

-Fan testing

-Wind tunnel tests are also performed to precisely measure the air movement of fans at a specific pressure.
-By determining the environmental circumstances during measurement, and by revising the air-tightness afterwards, the standardization of the data is ensured.

-There are two possible ways of measurement: a complete fan, or an impeller on a hydraulic installation.
-Two measuring tubes enable measurements of lower air currents (< 30,000 m3/h) as well as higher air currents (< 60,000 m3/h).
-The determination of the Q/h curve of the fan is one of the main objectives.
-To determine this curve (and to define other parameters) air technical, mechanical as well as electro technical data are measured: